-The Social Media Chair will maintain and post content to Chapter social media account(s) including but not limited to Facebook, Twitter, Instagram, and LinkedIn.
-The Social Media Chair will create and implement a social media strategy in accordance with Chapter goals and will track social media progress on a regular basis.
+The Social Media Chair will maintain and post content to Chapter social media account(s) including but not limited to Facebook, Instagram, and LinkedIn.
+The Social Media Chair will create and implement a social media strategy in accordance with Chapter goals, Society policies, and Communications Committee best practices and will track social media progress on a regular basis.